Denis517-k/denisdpr.github.io/engsummary.md

 In Chapter 3, we studied factors to enhance impactful use of computer vison based early detection approach to tackle tomato pest <em> Tuta absoluta (T.absoluta</em>).
-A comprehensive study of the demography and farmer information flow was done in the areas mostly affected by *T.absoluta*.
-We examined tomato farmers knowledge on tomato pest *T.absoluta* damage that could be used to devise recommended platform for introduction of computer vision (CV) based approach to tackle *T. absoluta*.
-With the field experiments we carried out, we showed a high correlation of decreased marketable tomato due to *T.absoluta* damages.
+A comprehensive study of the demography and farmer information flow was done in the areas mostly affected by <em>T.absoluta</em>.
+We examined tomato farmers knowledge on tomato pest <em>T.absoluta</em> damage that could be used to devise recommended platform for introduction of computer vision (CV) based approach to tackle <em>T. absoluta</em>.
+With the field experiments we carried out, we showed a high correlation of decreased marketable tomato due to <em>T.absoluta</em> damages.
 Therefore to solve this problem, a need for early detection was required which was the basis for Chapter 4 and 5.
  <div align="center"><img src="https://denisdpr.github.io/AIInteg.png" width="70%" length="70%"/></div>